 These task codes should be used when preparing Discharge Monitoring Reports required in the discharge permit.
 To be reimbursed for USEPA Remediation General Permit monitoring reports, a copy of the report must be submitted with the claim.

-Task Code 17.1.1.8.1 - Permitted Dewatering Oversight
+Task Code 17.1.1.8.1 - Remediation Dewatering

-This task code shall be used when performing activities associated with mobilizing/demobilizing, operating, and monitoring a dewatering system in accordance with USEPA requirements.
+This task code shall be used when performing activities associated with mobilizing/demobilizing, operating, and monitoring a dewatering system.
+This task code is also biddable.

 Items covered under this task code include:

-All coordination and labor to conduct dewatering activities, including pre mobilization coordination;
+All coordination and labor to conduct dewatering activities, including pre-mobilization coordination;

-Coordination of dewatering activities is limited to one (1) hour of office time to each full (8 hours) of dewatering activity.
+Coordination of dewatering activities is limited to one half (1/2 ) hour of office time to each full (8 hours) of dewatering activity.

 Field preparation;